Ronald Brown (mathematician)

-Ronald Brown is an English mathematician.
-Emeritus Professor in the School of Computer Science at Bangor University, he has authored many books and more than 160 journal articles.
+Ronald Brown FLSW (born 4 January 1935 – 6 December 2024) was an English mathematician.
+He was a Professor in the School of Computer Science at Bangor University.
+He authored many books and more than 160 journal articles.
+Brown died on 6 December 2024, at the age of 89.

 Education and career

 Born on 4 January 1935 in London, Brown attended Oxford University, obtaining a B.A. in 1956 and a D.Phil. in 1962.
 Brown began his teaching career during his doctorate work, serving as an assistant lecturer at the University of Liverpool before assuming the position of Lecturer.
 In 1964, he took a position at the University of Hull, serving first as a Senior Lecturer and then as a Reader before becoming a Professor of pure mathematics at Bangor University, then a part of the University of Wales, in 1970.

 Brown served as Professor of Pure Mathematics for 30 years; he also served during the 1983–84 term as a Professor for one month at Louis Pasteur University in Strasbourg.
 In 1999, Brown took a half-time research professorship until he became Professor Emeritus in 2001.
 He was elected as a Fellow of the Learned Society of Wales in 2016.